“My husband’s destructive anger is wrecking our family! I can’t deal with his abuse any longer!”

 That’s because anger’s negative energy can be channeled in the opposite direction.
 And passionate love can be reborn.

 It can happen for you as well.
-If you need help, check out my six-week coaching program.
-I can take you through the same process that Gary and Gina went through.
+If you need help, I can take you through the same process that Gary and Gina went through.
+Here’s more info.